 While Kuhl in the USA has a huge range of colours and sizings, this range has been reduced to a more concise range for Australia.
 But colour choices such as Khaki, Breen, Carbon and Black will keep just about everyone happy.
 One big plus with these pants is the 34″ leg length option.
-If I was wearing these purely as street pants I would opt for the 34″ leg but from a hiking perspective I don’t mind a slightly shorter length.
-The longer option would be ideal for those who are over the 185cm in height – I know cit an be a struggle for taller folk get a good leg length.
+After trying both the 32″ and 34″ options I am happy with either size but prefer the slightly longer leg length.
+The longer option would be ideal for those who are over the 185cm in height – I know it is a struggle for taller folk to get a good leg length.

-Now for the negatives.
-What makes these pants so good is also a potential weak area.
-The soft stretch material would potentially be prone to damage if you are bush bashing.
-In extremely cold conditions you could possibly find them on the cool side; this may not be an issue if you don’t feel the cold.
 From my perspective as rough as I am on gear, I can see these pants lasting for a number of years.
-Price wise these pants aren’t cheap if you pay full price – at just on $140 but you can source them cheaper.
+Price wise these pants aren’t cheap if you pay full price – at just on $140 but you can usually source them cheaper.
 At the time of my purchase and then at the time of this review, they were just that.
 I see price and value as related things and the features on these pants definitely provide value for money.